Understanding your audience for better communication and engagement

 Let’s go back to our motorcycle gear example for a second.
 Say you sell all different kinds, not just to the vegan niche.
 Vegans aren’t going to react well to any ads that talk about the high quality of your leathers, while meat-eating bikers won’t be quite as stirred by mentions of a cruelty-free approach.

 It’s a pretty simple example, admittedly.
-But the difficulties we all have in reaching all of our different kinds of customers often does come down to something that simple.
+But the difficulties we all have in reaching, engaging and motivating all of our different kinds of customers often does come down to something that simple.
 This is where audience segmentation can really help out.

 What is audience segmentation?